-League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at The Club at Stone Ridge.
+League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday, at The Club at Stone Ridge.
 Lunch will be from the menu.
-The program will be provided by Phyllis Bosley, who will be speaking on the effects of fetal alcohol syndrome on children and ultimately the family.
+The program will be provided by Karen Neuforth, who will be speaking on the importance of the arts in our lives.
+All of the innovation that have come from artisan and what we would not have in our lives if we didn't have the cultural arts for ideas and designs.
 The luncheon is informal and time will be allowed for discussion from the floor.
-The public is invited to attend and participate.
+Since the governor is threatening to line ...